Rekefjord

-Rekefjord is a harbour village in the municipality of Sokndal in Rogaland county, Norway.
-The village is located around the Rekefjorden, about 1 km west of the municipal centre of Hauge i Dalane.
+Rekefjord is a harbour village in Sokndal Municipality in Rogaland county, Norway.
+The village is located around the Rekefjord, about 1 km west of the municipal centre of Hauge i Dalane.
 The village of Sogndalsstranda lies about 2 km southeast of Rekefjord.

 The Lille Presteskjær Lighthouse is located at the mouth of the fjord, just south of the village.
 A railway line was constructed in the 1860s for bringing ore from the Blåfjell Mines to Rekefjord for shipment.
 The railway has since closed and today it is a pedestrian and bicycle path.